South Asian Canadians in British Columbia: 1907 to 1920

-A large increase in Indian settlement occurred in 1906 and 1907 as over 5,000 individuals from South Asia arrived in Canada.
+A large increase in Indian settlement occurred in 1906 and 1907 as nearly 4,800 individuals from South Asia arrived in Canada.
 Many immigrants initially settled rural areas, and there they worked in Canada's forestry industry.
-Many South Asians who came to British Columbia did not remain, but instead went to the United States.
-As of 1908 there were about 5,000 persons of Indian origin in Canada.
+As of 1908 there were about 5,179 persons of Indian origin in Canada, primarily Punjabi settlers all concentrated in British Columbia forming 1.6 percent of the provincial population at the time, of which many of whom would ultimately migrate south to the United States, with some heading back to British India or British Hong Kong as the 1911 Canadian Census later revealed the South Asian Canadian population in British Columbia had declined to 2,342 persons or 0.6 percent of the provincial population.

 Anti-Indian sentiment among the white population increased as the numbers of South Asians increased.
 The persons already in British Columbia had already felt anti-Chinese and anti-Japanese sentiment, which had been responsible for 1907 riots investigated by the Canadian government.
 Nevertheless, many Indians continued to arrive on the shores of British Columbia through 1908; in effect, this renewed the hostile feeling of the Canadian people towards East and South Asians.

 Kitsilano, a community straddling False Creek in Vancouver also played host to a large contingent of Sikh settlers and in 1908 was the site of the second-oldest Gurdwara (Sikh temple) to be constructed in Canada and North America, three years after the oldest Gurdwara in the country and continent opened in Golden.
 The third-oldest Gurdwara (Gur Sikh Temple) to be built in Canada and North America, and the oldest existing Gurdwara in the country and continent was built in Abbotsford in 1911.
 Later, the fourth Gurdwara to be built Canada was established in 1912 in Victoria on Topaz Avenue, while the fifth soon was built at the Fraser Mills (Coquitlam) settlement in 1913, followed a few years later by the sixth at the Queensborough settlement (1919), and the seventh at the Paldi settlement (1919).

 Europeans stated that the increase in Indians during this period was depressing wages, and the employment situation became a job shortage.
 Trade unions and the Victoria Trade and Labour Council protested the immigration influx.
 The authorities acted due to pressure from white persons; the federal government instituted immigration restrictions against persons of Indian origin.
 Later, Indo-Canadians opposed a 1909 attempt by British authorities to move those in British Columbia to British Honduras, modern day Belize.